i2group/analyze/documentation/developer_essentials_troubleshooting.md

 Server starts without error but in only a few seconds
 -----------------------------------------------------

-If the application server starts in an unusually short time, it is likely that an Intelligence Analysis Platform application is not deployed correctly.
+If the application server starts in an unusually short time, it is likely that an i2 Analyze application is not deployed correctly.

-1. In Eclipse, inside the **Servers** tab, double-click the **iap** server.
-A new **iap** tab opens in the top part of the Eclipse application window.
+1. In Eclipse, inside the **Servers** tab, double-click the **i2analyze** server.
+A new **i2analyze** tab opens in the top part of the Eclipse application window.
 2. In the new tab, ensure that the Run applications directly from the workspace check box is cleared, and then press Ctrl+S to save the settings.

 Important: This setting can cause various other problems.
-For the Intelligence Analysis Platform to behave correctly in the Eclipse IDE, you must keep these check boxes clear.
+For i2 Analyze to behave correctly in the Eclipse IDE, you must keep these check boxes clear.

 Eclipse reports a java.lang.NullpointerException on Clean or Publish
 --------------------------------------------------------------------